DuyTa506/VoiceBot-SmartHome/README.md

 ![image](https://github.com/DuyTa506/VoiceBot-SmartHome/assets/89380265/4470e440-bfc7-4b08-a20d-7cf4a0bd47b0)

-### Future work for NLU : replace rase by langchain or downstream task for some specific promt to use Vietnamese language model .
+### Future work for NLU : replace rasa by langchain or downstream task for some specific promt to use Vietnamese language model .